crossplane/crossplane/docs/getting-started/compose-infrastructure.md

 ---
-title: Publish Infrastructure
+title: Compose Infrastructure
 toc: true
 weight: 4
 indent: true
 ---

-# Publish Infrastructure
+# Compose Infrastructure

-Provisioning infrastructure using the Kubernetes API is a powerful capability, but combining primitive infrastructure resources into a single unit and publishing them to be provisioned by developers and consumed by applications greatly enhances this functionality.

-As mentioned in the [last section], CRDs that represent infrastructure resources on a provider are installed at the *cluster scope*.
-However, applications are typically provisioned at the *namespace scope* using Kubernetes primitives such as `Pod` or `Deployment`.
-To make infrastructure resources available to be provisioned at the namespace scope, they can be *published*.
-This consists of creating the following resources:
+In the [last section] we learned that Crossplane can be extended by installing _providers_, which add support for managed resources.
+A managed resource is a Kubernetes custom resource that offers a high fidelity representation of an infrastructure primitive, like an SQL instance or a firewall rule.
+Crossplane goes beyond simply modelling infrastructure primitives as custom resources - it enables you to define new custom resources with schemas of your choosing.
+These resources are composed of infrastructure primitives, allowing you to define and offer resources that group and abstract infrastructure primitives.
+We call these "composite resources" (XRs).

+We use two special Crossplane resources to define and configure new XRs:

-- `InfrastructureDefinition`: defines a new kind of composite resource
+- A `CompositeResourceDefinition` (XRD) defines a new kind of composite resource, including its schema.
-- `InfrastructurePublication`: makes an `InfrastructureDefinition` available at the namespace scope
-- `Composition`: defines one or more resources and their configuration
+- A `Composition` specifies which managed resources a composite resource should be composed of, and how they should be configured.
+You can create multiple `Composition` options for each composite resource.

-In addition to making provisioning available at the namespace scope, [composition] also allows for multiple types of managed resources to satisfy the same namespace-scoped resource.
-In the examples below, we will define and publish a new `PostgreSQLInstance` resource that only takes a single `storageGB` parameter, and specifies that it will create a connection `Secret` with keys for `username`, `password`, and `endpoint`.
-We will then create a `Composition` for each provider that can satisfy and be parameterized by a `PostgreSQLInstance`.
+In the examples below, we will define a new `CompositePostgreSQLInstance` XR that only takes a single `storageGB` parameter, and specifies that it will create a connection `Secret` with keys for `username`, `password`, and `endpoint`.
+We will then create a `Composition` for each provider that can satisfy a `PostgreSQLInstance`.
 Let's get started!

 ## Grant RBAC Permissions